mrsRonaldJs/Mlorddzz/README.md

 - 👋 Hi, I’m Marcello Ronald!!
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Web Development!
-- 🌱 I’m currently learning about how git works and more about linux while i study css/html and programming logical
+- 🌱 I’m currently learning something new every day...
-- 💞️ I’m looking to collaborate on ...
-I don't know exactly
+- 💞️ I’m looking to collaborate on front end for now.
 - 📫 How to reach me : mronaldjs@gmail.com

 <!---